ribokit/M2seq/README.md

 # M2seq

-Analysis of 2D mutate-and-map signal in next-generation-sequencing data
+##Analysis of 2D mutate-and-map signal in next-generation-sequencing data

+### Installation
 Ensure that you have the following installed:

 * Novobarcode, part of the Novoalign software package, which is freely available for educational and not-for-profit use.
 Download the latest version of Novoalign at http://www.novocraft.com/support/download/